Tarik Scott

-Tarik Scott (born 23 April 2005) is a footballer who plays as a left-winger for Major League Soccer club FC Dallas.
+Tarik Scott (born 23 April 2005) is a professional footballer who plays for Lexington SC as a left-winger.
 Born in the United States, he is a youth international for Jamaica.

 Career

 Scott is a product of FC Dallas' youth academy since the age of 5 in 2011.
 He joined their reserve team, North Texas SC, in MLS Next Pro from 2022 to 2024, scoring 9 goals and providing 2 assists during his tenure.
 On 15 November 2022, he signed a homegrown contract with FC Dallas for 3 years with options in 2026 and 2027.
+On February 3, 2023, Scott tore his right ACL and LCL during a preseason game against Malmö FF.

 On 29 June 2024, Scott made his professional debut with FC Dallas in the 2024 MLS regular season, in a match against FC Cincinnati, which ended in a 1–0 loss.
 Scott was substituted 54 minutes into the game.

-On 20 July 2024, Scott made his second professional appearance before the All-Star break, in a 1–1 draw against New England Revolution.
+On 20 November 2025, the team announced that they had declined his contract option.